 What will I learn?

 The programme is designed to prepare you for a career in the exciting and demanding equine industry.
 Using the outstanding facilities of the BHS approved Equine Centre, you will develop the vital skills needed, from riding and husbandry at Level 4 to research and analysis at Level 6.

-This course is unique in that you will have the opportunity to organise an inter-college event.
-In Year 1 and 2 you will also be involved in scientific projects and will complete a work placement of one month.
+This course provides real life experience by giving you the chance to organise an event of your choosing.
+In all three years of the course, you will also be involved in scientific projects and will complete a work placement of one month.
 A full range of offsite visits to studs, sports horse centres and competition grounds, plus guest speakers in nutrition, physiotherapy and other subjects give yet more industry insight, and give students the opportunity to develop their own links with professionals within the industry.

 How will I be assessed?

 Where can I go from here?

 You can progress to further study on the MSc in Equine Behaviour, Performance and Training or another MSc, MA or PhD programme.
 University Centre Sparsholt graduates enjoy a range of careers in teaching, livery centres, polo yards, racing and studs, including competition rider, groom, riding instructor, stud worker, stable manager, marketing manager, lecturer and lab manager.